• Skip to main content

 Of course, if you don’t like cinnamon sugar on your donuts, you can cover them with powdered sugar, or top them with any number of other creative toppings.
 How about Cookies & Cream, Birthday Cake, or Peanut Butter and Jelly toppings?
 Check out this post from Good Housekeeping to find out how to make these next-level toppings.

 If you like to keep things simple, these homemade baked donuts are merely irresistible.
-And, warm from the oven, they are delicious without any topping.
+And, like this recipe for Gluten Free Donuts, warm from the oven, they are delicious without any topping.

 Donut Pan Recipe: